personofnorank/truemindconsulting/content/services.md

 - Risk and resilience leadership roles
 - Programme management and turnaround
 - Started at the bottom in tech support, ended up as head of tech risk for critical payments infrastructure
-- Work on tricky situations and dilemmas ranging from racial equality legislation in South Africa, through competitive challenges in the European payments landscape to promoting adaptation to climate change
+- Worked on tricky situations and dilemmas ranging from racial equality legislation in South Africa, through competitive challenges in the European payments landscape to promoting adaptation to climate change

 [comment]: # (- COO of an academy providing training in systems thinking and leadership for the 21<sup>st</sup> Century)